michaelheyman/wav-metadata-service/README.md

     * Install `pre-commit`: `brew install pre-commit` or `pip install pre-commit`
     * Install the commit hooks: `pre-commit install`
 1. Run `hpack` if changes are made to `package.yaml` or new modules are added.

+### Continuous Compilation with GHCID

+The following examples require `ghcid`.
+Install it via `stack install ghcid`.

+Run `ghcid` while developing to compile and reload on code changes.
+Here are a few options

+* Continuously compile application

+    ```bash
+    ghcid --command="stack ghci wav-metadata-service"
+    ```